Chakravarthi0/Face-Recognition/readme.md

 ## Feature ##

-     Detects all the faces that appear infront of the devices camera.
+     Detects all the faces that appear infront of the device's camera.